Have an old dresser in need of repurposing? It’s incredibly easy to turn a dresser into a DIY TV stand with just a few simple steps.

 Now, here’s where he gets a little paranoid – this wasn’t enough for him.

 He also decided to attach a fan that’s made for computer cases.
 It’s a temperature-sensitive fan, so it only turns on when it’s actually needed.
 You can’t hear it at all, so it doesn’t bother us in any way – it just keeps everything nice and cool back there.
+This step was probably completely unnecessary, but it never hurts to be extra cautious, right?

 Once all was said and done, all we had left to do was put everything in the dresser and put it into place.